Submit to ASAC 2022

 Abstract: 120 words maximum

-- The format of submissions must conform to the APA (6th edition) style guide in terms of margins, spacing, title, abstract, and headings.
+- All submissions must follow the APA (6th edition) style guide in terms of margins, spacing, title, abstract, and headings.

-- The required font for papers and symposium proposals is Times New Roman 11.
+- The required font for submissions is Times New Roman 11.

 - Submissions should be double-spaced.
 Do not use page numbers – these will be inserted by the Proceedings Editor.